 How to Infuse Vodka

-It’s always cocktail time somewhere!
-And what a better way to cool off during these incredibly high temps than with a nice, chilled drink in hand?
+It’s always cocktail time somewhere, especially during the holidays.
 Impress your guests by serving cocktails with infused vodka that you made yourself.
 Even better, send a bottle home with them!
 Aren’t homemade gifts the best? 🙂 Below are some simple steps on how to infuse vodka, using various ingredients and a few different techniques.

 When the grocer accidentally delivers large punnets of fresh strawberries and blueberries to your home most people would probably make smoothies, acai bowls…me – I chose to dip my hand in making infused vodka!
 It was my first time I am pleasantly surprised with the outcome.
 Fruit Infused Vodka is really simple to make and the yield is very rewarding, in more ways than one.
 Not long after, I began playing around with candy and found it is actually much more simple to infuse vodka with and it’s admittedly fun.